 Complete Part IA before completing Part I.

 Additions

-Line 2a - Write the total of all amounts paid or accrued as interest and all distributions received from regulated investment companies during the tax year, to the extent excluded from federal ordinary income.
+Line 2a - Write the total of all amounts excluded from federal ordinary income that were paid or accrued as interest and all distributions received from regulated investment companies during the tax year.